Welcome to the VCU Adult Cystic Fibrosis Program!

 - Should the patient be referred by the children's cystic fibrosis clinic for transition to the adult cystic fibrosis clinic, the provider and/or representative will contact the adult cystic fibrosis provider or staff to schedule an appointment.

-- The children's cystic fibrosis clinic provider will facilitate the transition by speaking with the patient and family and the adult provider will be contacted to meet the patient/family on the last Pediatric cystic fibrosis clinic appointment if possible.
+- The children's cystic fibrosis clinic provider will facilitate the transition by speaking with the patient and family and the adult staff will be contacted to meet the patient/family if possible.

 - To avoid being rescheduled, patients must call if they will arrive more than 15 minutes late for an appointment.